rdfostrich/article-jws2018-ostrich/content/introduction.md

 2. efficient indexing methods and querying algorithms that allow triple pattern queries *at*, *between*, and *for* different versions to be evaluated efficiently;
 3. queries return result streams that can be offsetted and limited;
 4. OSTRICH, an open-source implementation of this approach; and
-5. an extensive evaluation of our technique <span class="comment" data-author="RV">or of OSTRICH?</span> compared to other approaches using an existing RDF archiving benchmark.
+5. an extensive evaluation of OSTRICH compared to other approaches using an existing RDF archiving benchmark.

-<span class="comment" data-author="RV">Would remove.</span>
-These versioned querying possibilities correspond to the capabilities of the VTPF interface, which makes it possible to use implementations of this approach as the back-end for RDF archives that are published and queryable at a low cost.

 This article is structured as follows.
 In the next section, we start by introducing the related work in [](#related-work) and our problem statement in [](#problem-statement).